“My child ate everything until he turned 2.” Sound familiar?

 It may be tempting to give in to your child’s demands to eat the same foods over and over, but don’t give in.
 Diversity can have a lasting effect.

-There is mounting evidence that 2-3 year old kids who eat a wide variety of foods are more likely to turn into adults who eat a wide variety of foods compared to kids whose early diets are more monotonous.
-Habit, habit, habit.
+There is mounting evidence that 2-3 year old kids who eat a wide variety of foods are more likely to turn into adults with a diverse and varied diet compared to kids whose early diets are more monotonous.
+Good habits learned early are habits for life!

 The variety “effect” can be achieved in many ways.